Arkham/juliu.is/content/blog/elm-at-noredink/index.md

 -----------------------------------------------
 ```

-As you can see, we end up auto-generating a lot of elm code.
-We do this for
+We end up auto-generating a lot of Elm code: we do this for multiple
-multiple purposes, such as automatically generating types from graphql, or
+purposes, such as automatically generating types from graphql, or ensuring
-ensuring that JSON payloads sent from Rails controllers match the
+that JSON payloads sent from Rails controllers match the definitions inside
-definitions inside our Elm decoders.
+our Elm decoders.

 ```bash
 $ cloc --include-ext=elm content-creation